jacordero/ESA-audio-sentiment-analysis/tests/README.md

 # Model Architecture Verification
 In this stage, we are assessing the interface of the candidate model.
 The model shall always conform to the specifed architecture (input shate and output shape).

+The test cases that run in this stage are assessing the architecture of the candidate model.

 # Threshold Verification
 In this stage, we are assessing the performance of the candidate model.
 We created a generic script that gets as an input a candidate model.
 The directory, filename, and type of the candidate model are specified in a configuration file.
 Then, the generic script computes a set of performance metrics and writes them into a json file.
 Finally, the candidate's performance is assessed against the deployed models performance and general "goals" that the architect introduced on each of the performance metrics.

+The generic script is located in src folder and it's called compoute_performance.py.
+In order to manually run this script you first need to specify the correct candidate model in the configuration.yml, which can be located in the same folder.
+Furthermore, the candidate model and the test data must also be tracked by the dvc.

 # Smoke Test
 In this stage, we are running the complete system for two iterations, such that we are positive about the most important functions of the system.